lambduli/lambduli/README.md

 ### [SJS](https://github.com/lambduli/sjs)

-Very simple compiler from Lisp-inspired programming language targetting JS.
+Very simple compiler from a Lisp-inspired programming language targetting JS.
 Implemented as a parser and a trivial code-gen in Scala.

 <!--